 While we typically simmer up soup from scratch when a craving strikes, we turn to store-bought from time to time.
 The problem?
 It tends to fall flat no matter the source — whether a can, tetra pack, or the prepared foods section of the grocery store — and tastes, well, canned.
 In these instances we turn to a few simple strategies to perk things up.

 - Play with garnishes: Raid your pantry and crisper.
-Try adding a pinch of red pepper flakes, a few cracks of pepper, a drizzle of oil, a chiffonade of basil or other fresh herbs, a dollop of plain yogurt or sour cream, a handful of oyster crackers or crumbled saltines, or even a sprinkling of seeds, chopped nuts, or grated salty cheese like Parmesan.
+Try adding a pinch of red pepper flakes, a few cracks of pepper, a drizzle of oil, a chiffonade of basil or other fresh herbs, a dollop of plain yogurt or sour cream, a handful of oyster crackers or crumbled saltines, or even a sprinkling of seeds, chopped nuts, or grated salty cheese like parmesan.
 Not only do garnishes improve the soup's flavor, but they also add textural and visual contrast.

 - Adjust the seasoning: Soup, even of the homemade variety, tends to require a bit of tweaking to make the flavors shine.
-Oftentimes all a bowl needs is an extra pinch of salt, a splash of lemon juice or vinegar (try balsamic in tomato soup), or a hit of spice to take things from so-so to superb.
+Oftentimes all a bowl needs is an extra pinch of salt, a splash of vinegar (try balsamic in tomato soup), or a hit of spice to take things from so-so to superb.
 Like all matters of seasoning, make sure to taste along the way.